 Fiona Matthews of Exeter University also presented preliminary results of an ongoing study into the effects of large wind turbines on bats.

-The presentation by Matt reflects our interest and continued involvement in a rapidly developing and complex area of ecological impact assessment.
-If you would like to know more about some of the self-funded studies and related projects that we are involved with, please get in touch with Matt in our Monmouth office, or drop us a line at email@example.com.
+The presentation reflects our interest and continued involvement in a rapidly developing and complex area of ecological impact assessment.
+If you would like to know more about some of the self-funded studies and related projects that we are involved with, please get in touch with one of our offices, or drop us a line at email@example.com.